digma-ai/digma/README.md

 * Is this a problematic area of the code?
 Where are my bottlenecks?
 * What type of errors does this code raise in runtime?
 What issues are escalating?
 Which are affecting the end user?

 More importantly, all of these insights should be directly accessible in the IDE so we can use them while coding.

-### :tada: Join our Beta waitlist!

-If continuous feedback is something you'd like to try, please sign up for our beta relase [beta invite page](https://www.digma.ai/).

-## :bat: The Digma way:

-So how do we do that?
-How do we make observability relevant?
-Digma has three main design principles that we think are key in unlocking the potential of observability data.

-> ###### **Code Insights and analytics** *over* Raw data

-Because, if it takes time and manual work to check, aggregate, correlate, and understand the significance of raw logs and traces, you'll probably not do it a lot :beach_umbrella:

-> ###### **Proactive** *over* Reactive

-Otherwise you won't know what to look for unless its already on  :fire:

-> ###### **Integrated** *over* external

-Because context switching is already an issue.
-Going back and forth between dashboards and charts is guaranteed to slow you down.
-## :gear: How does Digma work?

-It is a pipeline.
-A continuous feedback pipeline that injects data from your observability :telescope: sources and generates feedback.

 ![Digma HL Architecture](/images/architecture_light.png#gh-light-mode-only)![Digma HL Architecture](/images/architecture_dark.png#gh-dark-mode-only)

+## The story behind Digma: :man_technologist::woman_technologist:

+We believe that understanding code, real-world requirements and behavior is critical to making better software.
+It empowers developers to own their code all the way to production.

+There are many observability tools out there, However, we feel they have managed to miss what developers care about when writing their code.
+Their focus is dashboards, whereas we think observability should be integrated into the dev process itself.

+Our goal is to create an **open platform** for interpreting and analyzing the information collected via observability.
+Traces, logs, metrics are great!
+But additional effort is needed in order to take them that last mile and make them impactful.

 ## How are you different from...